UQ-Exeter Institute joint PhD

 About this scholarship

-This select group of doctoral candidates will have the chance to study in the UK and Australia, and will graduate with a joint degree from The University of Queensland and the University of Exeter.
+As part of this select group of high-calibre doctoral candidates, you will have the chance to study in Australia and the UK, and will graduate with a joint PhD degree from The University of Queensland and the University of Exeter.

 Projects are available from the following priority themes: